-Tannoy loudspeakers are one of the most respected and sought after loudspeakers in the world and in my opinion have the best sound for all musical needs.
+Tannoy which is better.
+One of the most respected and sought after loudspeakers in the world are made by Tannoy.
+And, in my opinion, produce the best sounding loudspeakers for all musical needs.

 The next step

-When I returned to Lithuania I decided that I had to find a pair of Tannoy loudspeakers because I wanted to have that Tannoy sound in my apartment.
-I searched everywhere but could not really find anything in Lithuania so I decided to ask some of my friends if they could help me.
-As luck would have it, a friend of a friend was getting married and so wanted to sell his Tannoy Edinburgh’s to raise money for his wedding.
+When I returned to Lithuania, I decided to find a pair of Tannoy loudspeakers because I wanted to have the same sound.
+I searched everywhere but could not really find anything in Lithuania.
+I decided to ask some of my friends if they could help me.
+And, As luck would have it, a friend of a friend was getting married and wanted to sell his Tannoy Edinburgh’s to raise money for his wedding.

-Tannoy Edinburgh’s have a 12″ driver so one would not expect the same response from a 15″ driver that the Tannoy Berkeley’s had.
-I though as the cabinets were bigger, it must sound good.
-The Loudspeakers arrived in the Tannoy shipping boxes and they were in really fantastic condition.
-They were made in 1997 and had a cabinet volume of 200 liters and fitted perfectly into my room.
+The Tannoy Edinburgh has a 12″ driver, so one would not expect the same bass response the Tannoy Berkeley’s had.
+But, because, the cabinets were bigger, the sound must be good.
+The Loudspeakers arrived in the Tannoy shipping boxes and were in fantastic condition.
+My Edinburgh was made in 1997, with a cabinet volume of 200 litres.
+And, fitted perfectly into my listening room.

-I set everything up the best way I could and used the same CD from Dire straights that I had heard in the United kingdom.
-I was using an amplifier from Esoteric, which was the Esoteric I-03 and the CD/SACD player was again from Esoteric and was the Esoteric X-03.
+I set everything, the best way I could.
+And, using the same CD from Dire straights that I heard in England.
+I had an amplifier made by Esoteric, which was the Esoteric I-03.
+Also, the CD/SACD player was again from Esoteric.
+Which, was the Esoteric X-03.

-The cables in my system were from the Nordost Valhalla series because I liked the sound these cables gave.
+The cables used in my system were made by Nordost.
+And, were ‘Valhalla’, because I liked the sound these cables gave.
 Rich, full of detail with a great soundstage.

-The sound was very full and life like with excellent detail and soundstage but was indeed lacking at the bottom end.
-This was my first listening session with Tannoy loudspeakers in my apartment in Lithuania and now I wanted to improve the sound and decided to look for something a bit different.
+The sound was full and lifelike with excellent detail and sound-stage.
+But, was lacking at the bottom end.
+This was my first listening session with Tannoy loudspeakers in my apartment in Lithuania.
+And, now I wanted to improve the sound.
+I decided to look for something a bit different.

 The first step

-I started this experiment by taking a very nice old pair of Wharfedale Dovedale 3 speakers that I had for years and sounded very good in the enclosures they were in.
-The Wharfedales are a very nice sounding speaker and have a very wide range so were very well suited for this purpose and I was eager to see what all the OB fuss was about.
+I started this experiment by taking a very nice old pair of Wharfedale Dovedale 3 speakers that I had for years.
+And, sounded very good in the enclosures they were in.
+The Wharfedale’s are a very nice sounding speaker.
+And, have a very wide range.
+They were very well suited for this purpose.
+And, I was eager to see what the OB fuss was about.

-The first step was to build my OB and for this I used a sheet of 25 MM MFD, which I obtained from our local hardware store and they were able to cut the driver holes and the sizes that I had specified.
-Getting the materials was easy and I returned home to carry on with The Baffle build.
+The first step was to build my OB.
+And, for this, I used a sheet of 25 MM MFD.
+Which, I obtained from the local hardware store.
+They were able to cut the driver holes and the sizes I had specified.
+Getting the materials was easy and I returned home to carry on with the build.

-Next, I had to assemble all the pieces together and this was done just by simply screwing the four sections together.
-I was interested to hear what it would sound like with the drivers in place and this was a temporary measure and if I liked what I heard then I would carry on with the glue.
+Next, I had to assemble the pieces, and this was done just by simply screwing the four sections together.
+And, was interested to hear what it would sound like with drivers in place.
+As, this was a temporary measure, and if I liked what I heard, I would continue with glue.

-My next step was to fix the bass driver, the midrange driver and the tweeter securely to the baffle and this was done simply by screwing the three components directly on to the Baffle.
-Afterward, I was able to fit the crossovers and the termination box, which was by screwing to the base of the Baffle with the correct size screws.
-Next came the wiring and I was able to use the same wiring as was in the original cabinets but had to be very careful not to cross any of the wires as phase was important!
+My next step was to fix the bass driver, the midrange driver and the tweeter securely to the baffle.
+Which, was done simply by screwing the three components directly on to the Baffle.
+Afterwards, I was able to fit the crossovers and the termination box.
+Which, was by screwing to the base of the Baffle with the correct size screws.
+Next, came the wiring and was able to use the same wiring as was in the original cabinets.
+But, had to be very careful not to cross any of the wires, because phase was important!

 The next step was to do cover the front of the OB with a material, which was transparent so the sound would be able to pass through.
-The material also had to have a nice color so it would fit into the room and not look out of place.
-This was done with material taken from the local curtain shop and you would be surprised just how many shades of brown there are!!!
+The material also had to have a nice colour so it would fit into the room and not look out of place.
+This was done with material taken from the local curtain shop.
+And, you would be surprised, just how many shades of brown there are!!!

-The first thing that I noticed was the air and space the music now presented.
-Gone was that boxy sound and here was now a very open and inviting sound.
-The bass was rich and full, all the highs were in place and there was a much more lively feel to everything.
+The first thing, I noticed was the air and space the music now presented.
+Gone was that boxy sound, and there was a very open and inviting sound.
+The bass was full, all the highs were in place, and there was a much more lively feel to everything.
 I was impressed and really excited to hear this transformation.
-The music also had a somewhat 3D effect to it and this I had not noticed before when the drivers were in the original cabinets.
+The music also had a somewhat 3D effect to it.
+And, this I had not noticed before, with, the drivers in the original cabinets.
 So this was a real improvement in sound and I liked what I heard!

-Will I ever go beck?
-This is a good question but in all honestly I was so impressed that I have decided to take it a step farther and find a pair of 15″ Tannoy drivers and build a very good set of Open Baffles.
-I will then do a test using the same drivers in the OB configuration and then put them into a 300 Liter enclosure and will let you know the results very soon.
+Will I ever go back?
+This is a good question.
+But, in all honesty, I was so impressed, I have decided to take it a step farther.
+I will find a pair of 15″ Tannoy drivers and build another set of Open Baffles.
+I will perform the same tests, using the same drivers in the OB configuration.
+And, will put them into a 300 Liter enclosure.
+All good fun!